 - Ambient room temperature

-Conduct a Burn Test You are always going to want to try a few different wicks and then conduct a burn test to see which is most ideally suited to your candle project.
+Conduct a Burn Test.
+You are always going to want to try a few different wicks and then conduct a burn test to see which is most ideally suited to your candle project.
 Any change at all (for example a different fragrance, even at the same load) can have a direct affect on the burn.
-Sometimes the effect is minimal and other times quite substantial.
+Sometimes the affect is minimal and other times quite substantial.
 Let’s Make a Wood Wick Candle!
-Supplies Needed:

 - Candle fragrance